Fancy learning the how and why garlic can cause stomach ache? Read on.

 Does garlic make you gassy?

 I know a few of my friends that suffer from it.
-After a few hours upon starting their digestion, they literally are gaseous, others straight with bombastic sounds, surrounded by odors.
+After a few hours upon starting their digestion, they literally pass gas, others straight with bombastic sounds, surrounded by odors.

 How to relieve stomach pain from garlic?